finanalyst/rakuast-rakudoc-render/resources/compliance-rendering/rakudociem-ipsum.md

 <div id="Taking a bullet"></div><div id="Taking_a_bullet"></div>

 ### Taking a bullet
-<span class="para" id="93c18bc"></span>The project originally consisted of five phases, of which two are already complete and two have been abandoned:
+The project originally consisted of five phases, of which two are already complete and two have been abandoned:
 &nbsp;&nbsp;☑ Investigate existing solutions
 &nbsp;&nbsp;☑ Define a minimal initial feature set
 &nbsp;&nbsp;☐ Implement this minimal set of features
 &nbsp;&nbsp;☒ Secure 100 million in venture capital
 &nbsp;&nbsp;☒ Abscond to the Bahamas with the cash
-<span class="para" id="ff4b3ca"></span>The major sources of sustainable energy are:
+The major sources of sustainable energy are:&nbsp;&nbsp;🌍 wind

-&nbsp;&nbsp;🌍 wind
 &nbsp;&nbsp;🌍 hydroelectric
 &nbsp;&nbsp;🌍 solar
 &nbsp;&nbsp;🌍 geothermal